-The arbitrary silliness of using a tomato as a stand-in for units of time belies the Pomodoro Technique's serious effectiveness when it comes to helping people get things done.
+The arbitrary silliness of using a tomato as a stand-in for units of time belies the Pomodoro Technique's serious effectiveness in helping people get things done.
 Here's what makes the method uniquely suited to boosting productivity:

 Making it easy to just get started

-Research has shown the procrastination has little to do laziness or lack of self-control.
-Rather, we put things off avoid negative feelings.
-It's uncomfortable to stare down a big task or project - one you may not be sure how to even do or one involves a lot of uncertainty.
+Research has shown that procrastination has little to do with laziness or lack of self-control.
+Rather, we put things off to avoid negative feelings.
+It's uncomfortable to stare down a big task or project - one you may not be sure how to even do or one that involves a lot of uncertainty.
 So we turn to Twitter or Netflix instead to boost our mood, if only temporarily.

 If you’ve ever been interrupted when you were in a flow state, you know how difficult regaining focus can be.
 Yet, the constant stream of information pouring in via emails, team chats, and social media notifications demands more and more of our attention.